caiofa4/Design-Patterns/README.md

 # Design-Patterns
-Repository to implement and demonstrate the usage of different kinds of Design PAtterns
+Repository to implement and demonstrate the usage of different kinds of Design Patterns